AGRINFO AGRINFO logo

 • grouped packaging: packaging that groups a number of products (for convenience) at the point of sale

-• transport packaging: packaging that facilitates the handling and transport of products, including e-commerce packaging (does not include road, rail, ship, or air containers)
+• transport packaging: packaging that facilitates the handling and transport of products, including e-commerce packaging, but not including road, rail, ship, or air containers

 • disposable tea, coffee, or other beverage bags or single-serve units.

-The Regulation also establishes comprehensive rules on management and prevention of packaging waste, and promotes reusable packaging.
+The Regulation also establishes comprehensive rules on waste management at the level of EU Member States, prevention of packaging waste, and promotion of reusable packaging on a global scale.

-This report focuses on aspects of the Regulation most relevant to non-EU suppliers.
+This AGRINFO report focuses on aspects of the Regulation most relevant to non-EU suppliers.

 Key obligations for packaged food from non-EU countries

 Under the new Regulation (Art.
-16), when packaged food is exported from non-EU countries to the EU, the packaging must:
+18), packaging and packaged food exported from non-EU countries to the EU must:

 • have undergone a conformity assessment